About Me

 (with O. Gossner) Version: November 2024

 A strategic foundation for information: in any given game with incomplete information we define strategic quotients as information representations that are sufficient for players to compute best-responses to other players.
+We show that these quotients are finitely generated.

 Version: April 2025